jashs13/URL-Shortener/README.md

 - Can see all the shortened urls created with it.
 - Can choose any custom value to shorten the url.

-### Features to add

-- Improve the CSS of the site.
-- Add a User Authentication system.
-- Add a process to delete any redirects not used within 7 days.

-*More features can be suggested in Issues.*

 #### Known Issues: